gilch/hissp/README.md

 Libraries built on Hissp need not have this restriction.

+## Reproducible builds
+A newer Python feature that Lissp respects.

+Lissp's gensym format is deterministic, yet unlikely to collide even among standalone modules compiled at different times.
+If you haven't changed anything, your code will compile the same way.

+One could, of course, write randomized macros, but that's no fault of Lissp's.

 ## REPL
 A Lisp tradition, and Hissp is no exception.
 Even though it's a compiled language,